typemeta/context/README.md

 The `optional` method converts an extractor into one that extracts optional values.
-By default the optional extractor calls the original extractor to get a value, and then passes it to `Optional.ofNullable` to covert it to an optional value (note some extractors override this behaviour).
+By default the optional extractor calls the original extractor to get a value, and then passes it to `Optional.ofNullable` to convert it to an optional value (note some extractors override this behaviour).

 ```java